Strong weighted and restricted weak weighted estimates of the square function: Introduction

 \section{Introduction}

 In this note we give a sharp weighted estimate for square function from $L^2(w)$ to $L^2(w)$, $w\in A_2$.
 This has been known.
-But we also give a sharpening of this weighted estimate in the spirit of $T1$ theorems or testing conditions.
-Namely, we wish to revisit the correct best asymptotic constants in the following inequalities under the assumption that $\QQ\to \infty$:

-As it is well known (and we will show this again) both functions $C_{s, T}(x)$ and $C_s(x)$ are at most $Cx$, and this is known to be sharp.
-However, we give some sharpening in the spirit of $T1$ theorem.

-Then we consider the weak type of weighted dyadic square function, where the estimate in terms of $[w]_{A_2^d}$ is known to drop considerably, see the work of C. Domingo-Salazar, M. Lacey and G. Rey \cite{DSaLaRey}.
-We show that for any weight $w\in A^d_2$ and any characteristic function of a measurable set $\|S_w\1_E\|_{L^{2, \infty}(w^{-1})} \le C \sqrt{[w]_{A^d_2}}\, \|\1_E\|_w$.
-We call the attention of the reader to the absence of any logarithmic correction in this estimate.
-This restricted weak weighted estimate is known to be optimal.
+We also give sharp weighted estimate {\it on test functions} for square function from $L^2(w)$ to $L^{2,\infty}(w)$, $w\in A_2$.
+This has not been known.

+We also reduce the full estimate for square function from $L^2(w)$ to $L^{2,\infty}(w)$, $w\in A_2$ to a the estimate of the solution of a certain partial differential inequality.